 From: Teledyne Brown Engineering

-Teledyne Technologies is a leading provider of sophisticated instrumentation, digital imaging products and software, aerospace and defense electronics, and engineered systems.
-Teledyne Technologies’ operations are primarily located in the United States, Canada, the United Kingdom, and Western and Northern Europe.
-For more information, visit Teledyne Technologies’ website at www.teledyne.com.
+Teledyne Technologies is a leading provider of sophisticated electronic components, instruments and communication products, systems engineering solutions, aerospace engines and components and on-site gas and power generation systems.
+Teledyne Technologies has operations in the United States, the United Kingdom and Mexico.
+For more information, visit Teledyne Technologies' website at www.teledyne.com.

 // end //